ggerhardt/OpenAPI-SQM/README.md

 ## Security

 Some configurations have been made to minimize the storage of sensitive data:
-  - SAVE_PAYLOAD_CONTENT = FALSE - Sent payload is not persisted.
+  - SAVE_PAYLOAD_CONTENT - If FALSE do not persist 'responsePayload'.
-  - AJV_ALL_ERRORS = FALSE - Only one error example per attribute and per error type will be saved.
+  - AJV_ALL_ERRORS - If FALSE keeps only one error example per attribute and per error type.

 This service has not undergone a security hardening, so we suggest that you: